Helloat there! Wow I couldn’t have started this in any better way, huh? Moving on… Today we’ll be learning how to ferment oats.

 - Pour your oats into the container that you will be using.

 - Pour the water in with the oats, making sure to submerge them fully.
-Only do this after making sure that your water is cooled (or warmed if you use a filter) to a lukewarm or room temperature.
+Only do this after making sure that your water is cooled to a lukewarm or room temperature (or possibly warmed if you use a filter).

 - Add the 2 tablespoons of apple cider vinegar (or substitute).